renaissance-publishing/renaissance/content/chapters/19-races.md

 Ground-Explorer Dwarves are a Dwarven subculture that has vanished into the depths, substantially withdrawing from the affairs of surface-dwellers and "shallow diggers".
 The Ground-Explorer Dwarves' origins lie in the *Lun*, a confederation of Dwarven holds in the northeastern peaks of the Worldspine mountains.
 Independent and individualistic, they where not among the holds that joined the Commonwealth.
-In CY 514, a community of Dwarves from the Haven Isles resettled in an abandoned Hold near the territory of the *Lun*; these Dwarves had brought the *Fahra* with them, and began to experiment with the symbiotic organism.
+In CY 514, a community of Dwarves from the Haven Isles settled in an abandoned Hold near the territory of the *Lun*; these Dwarves had brought the *Fahra* with them, and began to culture and experiment with the symbiotic organism.

 The fiercely individualistic *Lun* where horrified; they feared what their new neighbors might become, and were particularly alarmed that their hold was in a position to close off the *Lun*'s path out of the Worldspine Mountains.
-The *Lun* sought a refuge that the *Fahrat* could never breach, and a path of escape that they could never cut off; they began digging into the 'Plane in CY 517, and by CY 533 they had almost entirely withdrawn from the surface—their former settlements where now little more than heavily-fortified trading-posts.
+The *Lun* sought a refuge that the *Fahrat* could never breach, and a path of escape that they could never cut off; they began digging deeper underground in CY 517, and by CY 533 they had almost entirely withdrawn from the surface—their former settlements where now little more than heavily-fortified trading-posts.

 Today, little is known about the Ground-Explorer Dwarves—called the *Drahrat* in their own language, a deliberate dig at the *Fahrat*.